Realism in Art (19th & 20th Century)

 Photorealism emerged in the late 1960s, when they began painting scenes in a style almost identical to photographs.
 Photorealist subjects are typical banal and without special interest, and may even be depicted as much to display the virtuoso representational skills of the artist.
 Even so, Photorealism can be exceptionally visually striking.
 Important members of the Photorealist movement are Richard Estes (b.1932) whose speciality is street scenes with elaborate window reflections and Chuck Close (b.1940) who specializes in large up-front, neck-up portraiture.
 Other photorealists also typically focus on one particular subject.
 John Doherty is one of Ireland's best known photorealist artists.

 Hyperrealism is a general term describing the extreme form of realistic painting and sculpture which emerged in the early 1970s.
 It is also referred to as Super-Realism, and in painting is synonymous with Photo-Realism.
-In sculpture famous exponents included Duane Hanson (1925-96) and John de Andrea (b.1941).
+In sculpture famous photorealist artists include Duane Hanson (1925-96), John de Andrea (b.1941) and Carole Feuerman (b.1945).
 Some of the recent work of Ron Mueck and Robert Gober could also be considered Hyper-Realist.
 Notable painters include Chuck Close, Robert Bechtle, Richard Estes, Audrey Flack, Ralph Goings.

 In some ways the heir to artists like Norman Rockwell (1894-1978), the populist Scottish artist Jack Vettriano (b.1951) has carved out a lucrative niche for himself as a nostalgic subject-painter, selling large numbers of posters and other decorative designs.